izzatrazab/ink/README.md

 # To Do

+## page
+- margins, probably need to make it smaller

 ## drawColumnMethod function
-1. add question number on top left
-2. determine the best height for the block
+- determine the best height for the block

 # Abbreviation
-1. cm - column method
+- cm : column method